KevinGoode/event_listener/README.md

 Supported -ve use cases:
-1.) event_listener detects that a client has gone down while trying to send message.
-Message is added to buffer and every 5 seconds a connection is re-attempted.
-If a connection is re-established then all proxies associated with this client are repaired.
-Messages are added to the buffer until the buffer reaches TBD MB when proxy is deleted.
-2.) event_listener detects nats server has gone down.
+1.) event_listener detects nats server has gone down.
 In this scenario, the event listener will attempt reconnection every 10 seconds for a time of 1 hour.
-After this time the evetn listener will terminate
+After this time the event listener will terminate.
+When reconnection is successful all proxies are re-subscribed

-3.)
-Registration request for same message type from same client over same port.
-Code checks integrity of return connection with client.
+2.)
+Registration request for same message type from same client.
+Old proxy is stopped and deleted and new one created.
-If connection still ok then use existing proxy and return error 'already listening for message on this port'.
-If connection has been terminated, kill all proxies for this client and port and re-create all proxies for this client.
-4.)
-Registration request for same message from same client over different port.
-Code checks integrity of return connection with client.
-If connection still ok then return error 'already listening for message on port XX'....
-If connection is down , delete all proxies relating to this client and port and create new proxy for this new message.
+(This use case typically happens after client crash, in which case the client will probably start with a higher sequence number so best to delete old.)

+TODO//
+In example_client need to work out hoe to detect evetn_listener crach because will need to re-register

 Install GRPC
 https://grpc.io/docs/quickstart/go.html